opencv/opencv/modules/ml/doc/neural_networks.rst

-The structure has default constructor that initializes parameters for ``RPROP`` algorithm.
-There is also more advanced constructor to customize the parameters and/or choose backpropagation algorithm.
+The structure has a default constructor that initializes parameters for the ``RPROP`` algorithm.
+There is also a more advanced constructor to customize the parameters and/or choose the back-propagation algorithm.
 Finally, the individual parameters can be adjusted after the structure is created.

 .. index:: CvANN_MLP